iraban-dutta/personal-spending-habits/README.md

 ## Tableau Dashboard:
 - The dasboard summarizes our spending habits across:
-  - Year
+  - Year.
-  - Transaction modes
+  - Transaction modes.
-  - Transaction categories
+  - Transaction categories.
-  - Total number of transactions, total amount spent, median, maximum and minimum amount are also shown
+  - Total number of transactions, total amount spent, median, maximum and minimum amount are also shown.
 - Filter action:
   - We can individually filter on the basis of year, transaction mode, transaction category or any of these combinations and the dashboard reacts accordingly.
   - We show a needs vs wants split for our selection.